Protecting SSH with Fail2ban

 A good way to protect SSH would be to ban an IP address from logging in if there are too many failed login attempts.
-Fail2ban does this right out of the box.
+You can use a package called “fail2ban” for this purpose, and it works with minimal configuration.
 In addition, you can even configure Fail2ban to protect other applications, like web servers.

 On Debian and Ubuntu, you can install Fail2ban with:

 On CentOS, you should first enable the EPEL repository and install Fail2ban.

 sudo yum -y install epel-release sudo yum -y install fail2ban